-Nietzsche says we should live life as an experiment.
-Life is a series of experimental questions ideas and trials.
-Success and failure are just results of the investigation.
+Nietzsche says we should view life as an experiment.
+To live as though life is simply a series of experimental questions, ideas, and trials.
+Success and failure are just test results.
 What do you think?

 “A thinker sees his own actions as experiments and questions ― as attempts to find out something.
-Success and failure are for him answers above all.” ― Friedrich Nietzsche (1)
+Achievement and failure are for him answers above all.” ― Friedrich Nietzsche (1)

-What is a “thinker?”
-The term “freethinker” was first used by William Molyneux.
-He used this term to describe John Toland in a letter to John Locke in 1697. in which the former called John Toland (1670–1722) “a candid freethinker.”
+What is a “freethinker?”
+William Molyneux first used this term.
+He used this term to describe John Toland in a letter to John Locke in 1697, in which the former called John Toland “a candid freethinker.”

 Mr. Toland (2) was a prolific writer of over 30 books.
 He was one of the first to use satire to deconstruct the ideology of Christianity.